fleola/my-app/components-new-app/README.md

-## Components - 03
+## Components - 04

-Write a class component called App that renders the Hello component within a div tag.
+Create a new index.js file within the src folder and render the App component using the ReactDOM.render method.